The following are links to Web sites that contain more

 payers for handling health care claims.

-If you cannot view the MS Word or PDF (Portable Document Format) documents correctly, please visit the Web Tool Box
+Download PDF (Portable Document Format) reader from the Web Tool Box